Ocean

 Seaweed is not only a superfood, but also a superplant!
 Seaweeds reduce pollution by absorbing excess toxins like organic chemicals and heavy metals.
 They also absorb an insane amount of carbon dioxide, turning it into seaweed biomass in a process called carbon sequestration.
 Luckily there are nine times more seaweeds in the ocean than there are plants on land!
 However, many kelp forests are dying off due to climate change and consequent predation from sea urchins.

+So why is this seaweed iridescent?
+Seaweeds have a thin protective layer known as a cuticle.
+This particular cuticle consists of many layers that bend the sunlight and reflect blue and ultraviolet light.
+To us, this light bending appears as iridescence.
 Scientists aren't sure what exactly the purpose of this iridescence is, but a common theory is that it offers sun protection by reflecting harmful ultraviolet light.
 Another theory is that the iridescence confuses predators and prevents the seaweed from being munched on.

 By the way, this type of color production is known as structural color, because it's created by structures on the seaweed rather than by a chemical pigment like melanin.